 Java programming model

-Cloud Functions provides four models for programming in Java: using the Function and YcFunction interfaces, the HttpServlet class, and the Spring Boot framework.
-The first three methods of setting a function handler involve writing their own implementations of these interfaces or classes, and the last one involves loading an application in its original form without any changes.
+Cloud Functions provides four Java programming models which are based on the Function and YcFunction interfaces, the HttpServlet class, and Spring Boot.
+The first three ways of setting a function handler involve implementing custom implementations of these interfaces or classes, while the last one involves uploading the application in its original form without any changes.

-.
-Using them is different from using other types.
-If you use them as the handler function argument type, the runtime environment will not convert the incoming request into a JSON
+There are two separate types for the Function and YcFunction models: byte[] and String.
+They are used differently from other types.
+If you use them as the handler argument type, the runtime will not convert the incoming request into JSON and instead will provide it directly to the user-defined handler, unless ?integration=raw is used.

 Note